ironsheep/P2-RPi-IoT-gateway/README.md

 ## Features

-Initially, we envision that this IoT gateway will support the features/services shown in the table below.
-However, this project is meant to be a gathering place for all such interfacing to the outside connected world.
-If more serivices are identified as useful then they can and should be added here as the community decides what they want.
+Initially, this IoT gateway supports the features/services shown in the table below.
+However, this project is meant to be a gathering place for all such interfacing to the outside connected-world.
+If more serivices are identified as useful then they can and should be added here as our community decides what they want.

 | Service Type | Description | Imple.
 Status |
 | ------------ | ----------- | ------------- |